trezor/trezor-firmware/ci/hardware_tests/tpmb/README.md

 * Arduino UNO R3 (or compatible)
 * 2x Tower Pro Micro Servo 9g SG9

+Servos should be plugged in:
+- Both cables with green endings into slots 7 and 8.
+- Red one into 5V power.
+- Brown into ground (GND).

 ## Software

 * ```arduino/``` includes the code for the hardware